Table-valued parameters

 );[GenerateTvp(Schema = "dbo", TvpName = "tvp_user_key")]

-| Aspect | Detail |
+| Recommendation | Reason |

 |---|---|

-Next: Reading Data — fetch result sets as IEnumerable, ReadOnlyCollection, or ImmutableArray.
+Next: Reading data - fetch result sets as IEnumerable, ReadOnlyCollection, or ImmutableArray.